 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

-- A Surname Index of the 1881 Census of the Huntingdon Registration District, in which Spaldwick was enumerated (RG11/1602, Folios 69a - 76a), and which took place on 3rd April 1881, is available, as fiche set C3, from the Huntingdonshire FHS.
+- A Surname Index of the 1881 Census of the Huntingdon Registration District, in which Spaldwick was enumerated (RG11/1602, Folios 69a - 76a), and which took place on 3rd April 1881, is available, as fiche set C3, from the Cambridgeshire and Huntingdonshire FHS.

 - A full transcription of the 1891 Census of the Spaldwick sub-District of the Huntingdon Registration District (RG12/1236) in which Spaldwick was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C8).
-This is available from the Huntingdonshire FHS.
+This is available from the Cambridgeshire and Huntingdonshire FHS.

 - St. James's Church, Spaldwick.